Find Affordable College Courses

 Full Clinical/Medical Laboratory Science at Tidewater Community College Report

-Out of the 8 schools in Virginia that were part of this year’s ranking, Lord Fairfax Community College landed the # 5 spot on the list.
+The in-demand associate degree programs at Lord Fairfax Community College helped the school earn the #5 place on this year’s ranking of the most popular clinical/medical laboratory science schools in Virginia.
 Located in the rural area of Middletown, Lord Fairfax Community College is a public college with a moderately-sized student population.

-Central Virginia Community College landed the #6 spot in the 2023 rankings for the most popular associate degree clinical/medical laboratory science programs.
-Located in the city of Lynchburg, Central Virginia Community College is a public college with a small student population.
+Central Virginia Community College did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a associate degree.
+It came in at #6 on the list.
+Located in the small city of Lynchburg, Central Virginia Community College is a public school with a small student population.

 Women make up 50% of the clinical laboratory science majors at the school.